kcp-dev/enhancements/keps/core/0006-ephemeral-resources.md

 Ephemeral resources must be excluded from permission-claim labeling for the reason the existing comment gives: there is no object to label.
-The static `NonPersistedResourcesClaimable` map becomes a fallback for the core resources it already lists, and the labeler additionally consults the bound schema: a resource whose schema declares `spec.ephemeral` is non-persisted and non-claimable.
+The static `NonPersistedResourcesClaimable` map becomes a fallback for the core resources it already lists, and the labeler additionally consults the binding's APIExport: a resource whose storage is `ephemeral` is non-persisted and non-claimable.
 The check in `permissionclaim_labeler.go` and the skip in `pkg/reconciler/apis/permissionclaimlabel/permissionclaimlabel_reconcile.go` both need to account for this.